-- (2) A vessel for the time being used, or intended to be used, wholly for the purpose of conveying persons wishing to fish for pleasure is not a fishing vessel. - (3) A reference in this Law to a "right of innocent passage" is to be construed in accordance with the United Nations Convention on the Law of the Sea. - (4) A reference in this Law to a requirement, restriction or prohibition under this Law includes any such requirement, restriction or prohibition constituting a term of an approval, licence, consent or exemption given in a document issued under this Law. - (5) In this Law - - (a) a reference to a Part, Article or Schedule by number only is a reference to the Part, Article or Schedule of that number in this Law: - (b) a reference in an Article or other division of this Law to a paragraph, sub-paragraph or clause by number or letter only is a reference to the paragraph, sub-paragraph or clause of that number or letter in the Article or other division of this Law in which the reference occurs;
+- (2) A vessel for the time being used, or intended to be used, wholly for the purpose of conveying persons wishing to fish for pleasure is not a fishing vessel. - (3) A reference in this Law to a "right of innocent passage" is to be construed in accordance with the United Nations Convention on the Law of the Sea. - (4) A reference in this Law to a requirement, restriction or prohibition under this Law includes any such requirement, restriction or prohibition constituting a term of an approval, licence, consent or exemption given in a document issued under this Law. - (5) In this Law a reference by number or letter to 2 or more Articles, paragraphs or other divisions of this Law or another enactment is to be construed as including both the first and last mentioned. - (6) A reference in this Law to an enactment, other than the Merchant Shipping Act 1995, is a reference to that enactment as amended from time to time and includes a reference to that enactment as extended or applied by or under another enactment, including another provision of that enactment. - (7) Where in this Law or subordinate legislation made under it - (a) a penalty is specified in respect of an offence, that penalty is the maximum that may be imposed for that offence; - (b) more than one penalty is specified in respect of an offence, the use of the word "and" between the respective penalties means that the penalties may be imposed cumulatively or in the alternative.

-- (c) a reference by number or letter to two or more Articles, paragraphs or other divisions of this Law or another enactment is to be construed as including both the first and last mentioned. - (6) A reference in this Law to an enactment, other than the Merchant Shipping Act 1995, is a reference to that enactment as amended from time to time and includes a reference to that enactment as extended or applied by or under another enactment, including another provision of that enactment. - (7) Where in this Law or subordinate legislation made under it - - (a) a penalty is specified in respect of an offence, that penalty is the maximum that may be imposed for that offence; - (b) more than one penalty is specified in respect of an offence, the use of the word "and" between the respective penalties means that the penalties may be imposed cumulatively or in the alternative.
+2 Meaning of "Jersey ship"

-Meaning of "Jersey ship"
+A ship is a Jersey ship for the purposes of this Law, except Articles 49 and 111(1), if the ship is -

-- (1) A ship is a Jersey ship for the purposes of this Law, except Articles 49 (safety and health on ships) and 111(1) (power to detain ships), if the ship is - - (a) registered in Jersey under Part 3; - (b) a small ship, other than a fishing vessel, that is not registered under Part 3 but that - - (i) is wholly owned by British citizens ordinarily resident in Jersey or by a company incorporated in Jersey, and
+- (a) registered in Jersey under Part 3; - (b) a small ship, other than a fishing vessel, that is not registered under Part 3 but that - (i) is wholly owned by a person ordinarily resident in Jersey or by a company incorporated in Jersey, and - (ii) is not registered under the law of a country outside Jersey; or